Levy Rozman: Content creation

 While working to attain the title of Grandmaster, Rozman began streaming on his own Twitch channel on May 19, 2018.
 His streams mainly focused on instructional videos and chess commentary.
 Despite having only 10 followers at the time, he spent extensive hours online, sometimes streaming from 9pm to 4am.
 His first notable surge in viewership occurred in November 2018 during the World Chess Championship between Fabiano Caruana and Magnus Carlsen.
 Rozman expanded his online presence further by launching his YouTube channel a few months into the COVID-19 pandemic.
 Similar to many online chess personalities, he experienced a viewership surge during the pandemic, particularly following the release of the TV miniseries The Queen's Gambit.
-Transitioning from his role as a chess teacher, Rozman embraced full-time streaming.
+After leaving his role as a chess teacher, Rozman became a full-time streamer.
 By October 2020, his Twitch channel amassed over 100,000 followers, a significant increase from the just over 17,800 followers in early 2020.
 In January 2021, he ranked as the third-largest chess streamer on Twitch with 200,000 followers.
 Simultaneously, his YouTube channel saw substantial growth, reaching 379,000 subscribers.

-In March 2021, Rozman gained international attention when he faced a loss in a Chess.com match against an Indonesian chess player known as Dewa_Kipas, translated as the "God of Fans."
+In March 2021, Rozman gained international attention when he faced a loss in a Chess.com match against an Indonesian chess player, Dadang Subur (known as Dewa_Kipas online, translated as the "God of Fans").
 Suspecting that his opponent was cheating, Rozman reported his account to the Chess.com Fair Play Team.
-Consequently, Dewa_Kipas' account was closed due to cheating.
+As a result, Subur's account was closed due to cheating.
 This development, however, led to a backlash from Indonesian netizens, resulting in Rozman facing harassment on social media.
 To cope with the situation, Rozman opted for privacy by making his social media accounts private and took a brief hiatus from streaming.
-Dewa_Kipas later played a series of live matches against Indonesian IM Irene Kharisma Sukandar, losing 3–0, with an accuracy of less than 40%.
+Subur later played a series of live matches against Indonesian IM Irene Kharisma Sukandar, losing 3–0, with an accuracy of less than 40%.
 Chess.com estimated his performance in the three games to be at an Elo rating of 1127; his online performance exceeded 3000 by their measurements.

 By mid-2021, Rozman's YouTube channel reached one million subscribers, and in September 2021, he became the largest chess creator on YouTube, surpassing Agadmator.

 Amidst the increasing popularity of chess on platforms such as TikTok and Instagram, coupled with the Carlsen–Niemann controversy in late 2022, Rozman's YouTube channel continued to grow at a rapid rate, accruing over 300 million views in January 2023, according to Rozman.
 Shortly after, his YouTube channel became the first chess channel to amass over one billion views.
 By November 2023, his YouTube channel had garnered 4.3 million subscribers and 1.8 billion views.
 On November 28, 2023, Rozman was included in the Forbes 30 Under 30 2024 under the "Games" category.

+In November 2025, Levy Rozman defeated over 225,000 players in an organised "Levy Rozman vs The World chess match" on Chess.com.
+In it, he sacrificed a rook, which is associated to him as an internet meme.